Allano256/votingapp/README.md

 # ISSUES FACED

 Alot of white lines and indentation while running the application through the PEP8 validation.
-Using ctrl A i was able to ientify the white lines and delete them.
+Using ctrl A i was able to identify the white lines and delete them.

 The indentation was reverted manually.

  # CREDITS

  Part of the starter code was from  [Code institute](https://github.com/Code-Institute-Solutions/love-sandwiches-p5-sourcecode)